Meeting Times and Commissioners

 At their September 13, 2010 meeting, the Historic Preservation Commission adopted the Building Permit Fee Refund Policy.
 Owners of designated properties and properties in historic districts are eligible to apply for a refund of building permit fees.

 The 2012 Historic Preservation Commission Annual Report is out!
 Read these quick synopses of the Commission activities from 2010 and 2011.

 2010 Historic Preservation Commission Annual Report

 Historic Resource Survey Report

 The City of Greeley recently completed an intensive level historic resources survey of a two-block area bounded by 17th Street on the north, 6th Avenue on the east, 18th Street on the south and 8th Avenue on the west.
-Download the survey report with the project results.
 For more information about individual properties, contact the Historic Preservation Office.

 Other Greeley Preservation Resources

 View the Historic Preservation 101 presentation to learn more about preservation in Greeley and around Colorado